 - Rain Scald: bacterial infection, causing scabby crusts that form raised bumps with upright tufts of matted hair, which over time fall off, sometimes exposing pus, and leaving bare patches of skin

-- Mud Fever: also known as greasy heel, scratches, pastern dermatitis or dermatophilosis infection.
+- Minor Mud Fever: also known as greasy heel, scratches, pastern dermatitis or dermatophilosis infection.
 It is usually a skin infection caused by the bacteria dermatophilus congolensis, a micro-ogranism that normally present on the skin.
 It progresses from a bacterial issue into a fungal issue over time.
 The problem occurs when there is insufficient beneficial bacteria present or/and when the horses immunity is compromised.

 - Seedy Toe: also known as white line disease, is an anaerobic bacterial and yeast infection which can liquefy the hoof keratin, thereby seperating the sensitive laminae, which can, if left untreated, progress to rotation of the pedal bone as in laminitis.